spinnylights/vulkan-notes/vulkan_notes.md

 in the VMA docs for more info.

-There's no special support for binding a single large buffer and storing different kinds of data in it by offset.
+There's no special support for binding a single large buffer and storing different kinds of data in it by offset, like we talked about in "Sub-allocating".
 You can allocate such a buffer with VMA, but you have to take care of managing it afterwards.

 When allocating a new block, VMA will automatically allocate a smaller block than the default size if allocating a default-sized